XWangLabTHU/cfDNApipe/README.md

 ********************************
 ```

-Method "virusGenomeCheck" will download and build virus reference automatically.
+Method "virusGenomeCheck" will download and build virus references automatically.
 Then, we can do virus detection.

 ```Python
 # paired data